Phili.co.uk | Wanderlust Travel

 As well as casinos, Macau is famous for it's Portuguese influence including the delightful Portuguese Tarts.

 There was a long queue and the tarts were fresh and hot (be careful).
 There is a couple of outdoor seating to munch down the delicacy.
 Apparently, another good albeit close contest is Margaret's ex husband 'Lord Stow's Bakery'.
-We have yet to try.
+We have yet to try. - Hot Pot

 Haidelao